• Home

 • 📖 Recipe

-• Soft & Fluffy- The cake is super soft, decadent and delicious.
+• Soft & Fluffy- The chocolate cake is super soft, decadent and delicious.

 • Triple Chocolate- It has chocolate cake, frosting and drip!

-• Rainbow Sprinkles- Add that gorgeous color and a nice crunch!
+• Rainbow Sprinkles- Add that gorgeous color and a nice crunch; this is what makes the cake, funfetti!

-• Easy to Make- The batter mixes up in just one large bowl with a whisk just like my Gluten Free Birthday Cake!
+• Easy to Make- The batter mixes up in just one large bowl with a whisk just like my Yellow Cake with Chocolate Frosting!

 Ingredient Notes